HaoboGu/rmk/docs/src/configuration.md

     - ✅ proc_macro can do this

-3. There are some other pheriphals are commonly used in keyboards, such as spi, i2c, pwm and adc.
+3. There are some other peripherals are commonly used in keyboards, such as spi, i2c, pwm and adc.
 There are some HAL traits for spi/i2c, so there're good.
 But for adc, there is no common trait AFAIK.
 For example, in `embassy-nrf`, it's called `SAADC` and it does not impl any external trait!
-How to be compatible with so many pheriphals?
+How to be compatible with so many peripherals?
     - To be addressed

 4. What if the config in toml is conflict with feature gate in `Cargo.toml`?
 Move some of configs to `Cargo.toml`, or put them all in config file and update feature gate by config?